 - 1/3 cup/30 grams medium oatmeal

-- Put the butter, caster sugar and Golden Syrup into a large saucepan and slowly melt over a medium heat, taking care not to burn it.
-Take your time with this.
+Put the butter, caster sugar, and golden syrup into a large saucepan and slowly melt over a medium heat, taking care not to burn it.

-- Bake in the preheated oven for 20 to 25 minutes.
+Bake for 20 to 25 minutes.
 Check the flapjack from time to time to make sure it is not cooking too fast.
-If it is over-browning too quickly, then turn the heat down.
+If it is over-browning too quickly, turn the heat down.

-- Once baked, remove the tin from the oven and leave to cool for 10 minutes.
-Once a little cooled, remove from the tin and cut into chunks or slices (as you prefer).
-Place the pieces onto a wire cooling rack and leave to go cold.
+When a little cooled, remove from the tin and cut into chunks or slices.
+Place the pieces onto a wire cooling rack and leave to completely cool.

-- Break the chocolate into small pieces, place into a bowl and place over a pan of simmering (not boiling) water.
-Stir once it is melted but take care to use a wooden spoon, warm melted chocolate does not like a cold metal spoon.
+Meanwhile, break the chocolate into small pieces.
+Drop into a bowl and place over a pan of simmering, not boiling, water.
+Stir once it's melted, but take care to use a wooden spoon warm melted chocolate does not like a cold metal spoon.